What’s All This Fuss About CBD?

 4 – It helps with type 1 diabetes

 Since type 1 diabetes starts with the inflammation in the pancreas, having something that has shown to tone down said inflammation might not be a bad thing.
 This news might be most valuable to parents who are afraid of passing this part of them to their kids.
 In the experiments on mice, scientists saw that the development of type 1 diabetes got pushed back in mice who were treated with CBD.
+You may read our other article about The Absolute Best Diet to Control and possibly Reverse Diabetes.

 5 – It does awesome things for your skin